Livestream: Dairy cattle, Tuesday, April 19

 Can't make down to Sydney for the Easter Show?
 Not a problem.
 The Land is livestreaming a number of events across the cattle rings throughout this year's Sydney Royal Easter Show.

-This includes the dairy breed in-milk classes (including Holstein, Jersey, Ayrshire, Guernsey, Illawarra and Brown Swiss), which can be found here from 9.30am, Tuesday, April 19, and the dairy interbreed judging from 11.30am.
+This includes the dairy breed in-milk classes (including Guernsey from 9.30am and Illawarra from 11am).

 These livestream events are brought to you by sponsors, Colliers, Coopers Animal Health and the Royal Agricultural Society of NSW.